When to Call It Quits

 There's the possibility that your husband will not want you to return.
 He may be happy that you've left.
-Separation is always a dangerous step to take because it often leads to an affair or divorce.
+Separation is always a dangerous step to take because it can lead to an affair or divorce.
 But what are the alternatives?

 Some people wait and hope for a change of heart.
 But as I mentioned earlier, time can go by very quickly.
 Before you know it, 20 more years will have passed without any improvement.

-If you want to be among the 20% that are happily married, you may need to do something drastic-like follow my plan.
-Or you will become one of the 20% that live together unfulfilled (like you are now), the 20% that stay married, but eventually separate for the rest of their lives together (like you may end up), or the remaining 40% who throw in the towel and divorce.
+If you want to be among those who are happily married, you may need to do something drastic -- like follow my plan.
+Or you will live together unfulfilled (like you are now) or throw in the towel and divorce.

 Willard F. Harley, Jr.